core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 **First example:**

-The following example shows the encoding of a leaf of type instance-identifier which identify the data node "/system/contact" (SID 1737).
+The following example shows the encoding of a leaf of type instance-identifier which identifies the data node "/system/contact" (SID 1737).

 Definition example from {{RFC7317}}: